Sai-Ashish/Attention_guided_weight_mixup_BLO/README.md

 # Attention guided weight mixup using bi-level optimization

-​
+Generalizable and Stable Finetuning of Pretrained Language Models on Low-Resource Texts - NAACL'24 ​
 This folder contains the implementation of our proposed method using BERT-LARGE model.
 ​